data-miner00/ng-hackernews/README.md

 ![Landing Page](/images/landing-page.png)

 A simple implementation of the Hackernews interface in Angular using the official [Hackernews API](https://github.com/HackerNews/API).
-Project started out on 2021 and still haven't completed in 2023.
-The feature includes authentication via Firebase Auth and save any of the post to "read later" list.
+Save your favourite posts or interesting topics to the read later lists that are stored entirely on your browser.

 ![Stories List](/images/story-list.png)